About CHARMNET

 Missing picture

-Qi Tang is a Staff Scientist in the Applied Mathematics and Plasma Physics Group in the Theoretical Division at Los Alamos National Laboratory.
+Qi Tang has been an assistant professor in School of Computational Science and Engineering at Georgia Institute of Technology since August 2024.
+He was a Staff Scientist in the Applied Mathematics and Plasma Physics Group in the Theoretical Division at Los Alamos National Laboratory.
 He received his PhD in applied math from Michigan State University in 2015 and BS in math & applied math from Zhejiang University in 2010.
 Before joining LANL in 2018 he was the Eliza Ricketts Foundation Postdoctoral Fellow at Rensselaer Polytechnic Institute.
 His research interests include: MHD, kinetic modeling, scalable numerical algorithms, multi-physics and multi-scale problems, and scientific machine learning.
 He is also a member of the TDS SciDAC.

 Missing picture